The Best Tips for Switching Specialties in Nursing 987839088534212 [9:30 AM] Katie Iglewski

 Along with your online research, try attending nursing conferences and job fairs.

-It’s a great way to quickly learn about various career options and an excellent opportunity to meet colleagues and recruiters you might not otherwise cross paths with.
-Someone you sit next to at a conference panel might become your coworker or boss one day!
+It’s a great way to quickly learn about various career options and an excellent opportunity to meet colleagues and recruiters you might not otherwise encounter.
+Someone you sit next to at a conference panel might become your coworker or boss one day.

 #2: Gain Hands-On Experience